Diane Jenkins

 Diane Jenkins is a fictional character from the American CBS soap opera The Young and the Restless.
-The role was first portrayed by Alex Donnelley, who debuted in April 28, 1982.
+The role was first portrayed by Alex Donnelley, who debuted on April 28, 1982.
 Diane was initially a two-day bit role, but was developed into a long-term character.
 Donnelley left the role two years later, returning briefly in 1986 before returning again fully in 1996.
 In 2001, Donnelley left again in what was supposed to be a storyline-dictated departure, however, the role was later recast with Susan Walters.
 After three years, Walters chose to drop to recurring status in 2004, but wasn't seen again until a brief guest appearance in February 2010.
 Seven months later, the role was recast a second time with Maura West, who took over in October; she exited in August of the following year.
 In March 2022, Walters returned to the role.

 Diane has had relationships with business tycoons Jack Abbott (Peter Bergman) and Victor Newman (Eric Braeden).
 Diane has a son with Jack, Kyle Abbott (Michael Mealor), who was supposed to be Victor's son before his sperm sample was switched.
 Donnelley described Diane as "taking herself much too seriously", while Walters criticized the character for existing solely to advance another character's storyline.
 Former head writer Maria Arena Bell was heavily criticized for the writing for West; Zap2it said Bell missed an opportunity to focus on Diane's rivalry with Jack.
 In 2011, within eight months of joining the cast, West was let go and the character was killed off two months later in a whodunit murder storyline.
 The storyline also was harshly criticized for progressing too slowly, as it was a six-month period before the revelation that Nikki Newman (Melody Thomas Scott) thought that she had killed Diane in self-defense.
-However, further video evidence shows that it was Nikki's then husband, Deacon Sharpe (Sean Kanan) who delivered the fatal blow with a rock to Diane's head, finally resolving the death investigation of Diane Jenkins and clearing Nikki.
+However, further video evidence shows that it was Nikki's then husband, Deacon Sharpe (Sean Kanan) who delivered the final blow with a rock to Diane's head, resolving the death investigation of Diane and clearing Nikki.
 It was later revealed in 2022 that Deacon helped fake her death and left Kyle to be raised by Jack.